Original Post: 2012 Updated: 2020

 22 Abstain from all appearance of evil.

 The Good Ground individual will not give the impression that he or she is sinning when that is not the case.
 Why run with a drug dealer when you are not involved with drugs?
-Why live with someone of the opposite sex without the benefit of marriage, even though you are not having sex?
-Your lifestyle does not glorify Christ when you do these things.
+Why would anyone live with someone of the opposite sex without the benefit of marriage?
+That Lifestyle does not glorify Christ.

 Some of the things that the Good Ground individual will get rid of: